QScout Benchmark Matrix

-This benchmark compares QScout against common scanner classes for PQC signal depth, CBOM utility, and completion-to-findings flow quality.
+This benchmark compares QScout against common scanner classes for PQC evidence depth, CBOM utility, and completion-to-findings flow quality.

 The matrix is buyer-facing rather than laboratory certification.
 It explains where QScout is meant to create decision evidence: public-surface discovery, cryptographic bill of materials readiness, HNDL scoring, and governed follow-on handoff when a finding needs deeper validation.